magnus-ISU/GospelOfMagnus/gospel.md

 And while Jesus was teaching the meaning of the scriptures and opening their eyes for 40 days after his resurrection, He had never once thought to tell them the meaning of how to fulfill the scripture so that Jesus would have twelve loyal apostles.
 But he divinely guided the lots that they cast to allow them to show His will and not random chance anyway.

+## Jesus appears on a fishing trip in John

 John 21:1-2
 1 After these things Jesus showed himself again to the disciples by the Sea of Tiberias; and he showed himself in this way.